Most physicians will encounter patient comments that are rude—or worse. Be prepared with a ready reply and an understanding of the ethics involved.

 Dr. Cowan made clear to the family that this was the team they would be working with, but the incident brought to mind similar situations that had left her feeling “stunned, feet weighted, mouth paralyzed.”

-Trainees and medical students need to have this taught to them.
-Typically, they are at a loss on how to handle such situations.
-Roleplaying about how to address unacceptable comments and boundary issues are now part of the hospital hallway learning she conducts alongside more traditional clinical topics.
+Typically, medical students and resident physicians are at a loss on how to handle such situations.
+Roleplaying about how to address unacceptable comments and boundary issues are now part of the hospital hallway learning Dr. Cowan conducts alongside more traditional clinical topics.

 Answers from medical ethics